stevenaleach/ssmprov/README.md

 # 9. Prompting:
 echo "Hello, Computer" | PIPE --in USER --out INTERFACE ** Note that with the current primer a few example steps without an output role
-     to establish how INTEFACE should speak will actually be needed before this will respond gracefully.
+     to establish how INTERFACE should speak will actually be needed before this will respond gracefully.

 ```